A World of Flavour: 5 Travel-Inspired Cookbooks

 Photo: Kathrin Ziegler

-Here, we’ve rounded up some new cookbooks to bring home the flavours of a far-flung destination.
+Here, we’ve rounded up some of our tried-and-true cookbooks to bring home the flavours of a far-flung destination.

 A popular vacation spot for Italian locals, the beautiful sun-drenched sister island of Sicily serves up Mediterranean cuisine that is like the place itself — rustic and relaxing, simple but fresh.
 Seasoned chef and food writer Letitia Clark invites you into her home on this island paradise with easy to prepare recipes like roast chicken stuffed with ricotta and chard, coupled with a fresh salad of celery, orange, anchovy and hazelnut.